openpolitics/manifesto/manifesto/index.md

 # The OpenPolitics Manifesto

+## Purpose

+Without a purpose, a country will ebb and flow on the selfish whimsy of its people.

+The purpose of the United Kingdom is:

+1) For everyone in the world to fully receive all the rights universally declared [^1]

+2) For that situation to be indefinitely achieved

+3) To then spend our time fully understanding ourselves, the earth and the universe through the arts, science and exploration.

 ## Principles

 We believe that government should serve the people, and that 'the state', so often derided, is simply the way that citizens work together to enhance the public good.